Economic Situation

 Response to Classmate

 Hello, Your views on the current economic situation in the US offer a whole new perspective.
 This is how everyday Americans would voice their opinion.
 As you said, we are indeed getting too big for our britches.
-The country is in massive debt, and someone will definitely have to pay it; that someone is me and you, the average American (Proverbs 22:7.
-The rich rules over the poor, and the borrower is the slave to the lender).
-Even though the average interest rates are low and the unemployment rates are low as well, somehow, this does not translate to a better economy.
+The country is in massive debt, and someone will have to pay it; that someone is me and you, the average American (Proverbs 22:7.
+The rich rule over the poor, and the borrower is the slave to the lender).
+Even though the average interest rates are low and the unemployment rates are standard as well, somehow, this does not translate to a better economy.

 Reference